 "He didn't want them to know they had a mother," she said.

-Dorn was represented by a large photo of herself that was placed near the judge's bench.
+Abbie Dorn, who lives with her parents, was represented by a large photo of herself that was placed in court.
 It showed her with her long dark hair pulled back, gazing pensively at the camera.

 A large photo of her children, wearing sunglasses and seated behind a basketball almost as big as them, was placed next to it.
 But the judge ordered it removed to protect their privacy when news photographers arrived.